Landowner Resources

 Farmland Leasing

-Visit Farmlink’s portal for landholders and landseekers and consider adding your property to their portal: https://www.californiafarmlink.org/services/land-access.
-Or contact TVC to let us know you may be interested in leasing farmland.
+Visit Farmlink’s portal for landholders and landseekers and consider adding your property to their portal: https://www.californiafarmlink.org/services/land-access

 Organic Certifications

-Transitioning to organic farming improves soil health and water holding capacity.
 Market research from the Wine Market Council indicates a 66% consumer preference for sustainably produced products.

 Eco-conscious Millennials represent the largest U.S. wine drinking demographic, making organic certification a significant market advantage.

-Thinking about Organic Farming and Certification?: [Thinking About Organic Farming and Certification pdf]
+Thinking about Organic Farming and Certification?

 For more information about organic production, please contact Sarah O’Doherty, TVC Agricultural Outreach Associate, at 925-449-8706 ext.
 6 or email info@trivalleyconservancy.org